bluecamel/OctoPrint-Mobile/README.md

 `pyprowl` included from https://github.com/babs/pyrowl/tree/master

-`settings.ini` under the plugin folder or it's corresponding data folder (`.octoprint/data/nautilus`) provides the gcode sequences for most of the functions provided.
+`settings.ini` under the plugin `default` folder or it's corresponding data folder (`.octoprint/data/nautilus`) provides the gcode sequences for most of the functions provided.
 Make sure they are configured properly for your machine.

+Some supplementary, non-core switch functions depend on a additional plugin which can be install separatly from [https://github.com/MoonshineSG/OctoPrint-Switch/archive/master.zip](https://github.com/MoonshineSG/OctoPrint-Switch/archive/master.zip).
+If the Switch plugin is not detected, the respective buttons are grey out and the printer is assumed to be powered on.

 ##Updates